Mucus In Your Stool With IBS: Causes & When To Worry

 - Weight loss, anemia, fever, and unclear mucus (with pus or blood) are not a part of IBS; you should get tested immediately.

-- If you have such symptoms your doctor will ask to do some blood and stool tests.
+- If you have such symptoms, your doctor will ask you to do some blood and stool tests.

 - Usually, the definitive diagnosis of ulcerative colitis and Crohn’s disease is by colonoscopy.

-- Treatment includes a drug called “mesalazine” and in more severe cases steroids and other treatments may be tried.
+- Treatment includes a drug called “mesalazine,” and in more severe cases, corticosteroids and other medicines may be tried.

-Intestinal obstruction is a medical emergency.
-It occurs when your colon or more commonly small intestine gets obstructed.
+Intestinal obstruction is a serious medical condition that requires immediate attention.
+It happens when your colon or, more commonly, your small intestine gets blocked.

-The most common causes of intestinal obstruction are:
+The most common causes of intestinal obstruction include:

-- Most commonly (60%): Fibrous adhesions around your bowel loops (especially if you have previous operations inside your abdomen).
+- Fibrous adhesions around your bowel loops, especially if you’ve had previous surgeries in your abdomen.

-- When a bowel loop stuck inside a hernia.
+- A bowel loop getting stuck inside a hernia.

-- A block by a cancer mass like colon cancer.
+- A blockage caused by a cancerous mass, such as colon cancer.

-- Volvulus: when stomach or intestine twists around itself.
+- Volvulus, which is when the stomach or intestine twists around itself.

-This bowel obstruction prevents stool from passing through your colon, leaving mucus secreted by your colon to pass alone during poop.
+This obstruction prevents stool from passing through your colon, causing the mucus secreted by your colon to pass alone during bowel movements.

-- The main symptom of intestinal obstruction is “absolute constipation”; when you poop you only pass clear mucus without a stool (unlike mucus in stool with IBS).
+- The primary symptom of intestinal obstruction is “absolute constipation”; when you have a bowel movement, you only pass clear mucus without any stool (unlike mucus in stool with IBS).

-- Usually associated with severe distension, abdominal cramps.
+- It’s usually associated with severe distension and abdominal cramps.

 What to do:

-Mucus in stool with IBS is usually a benign condition that is a part of your IBS.
-If you habitually pass mucus in stool with IBS attacks you don’t have to worry.
+Mucus in stool with IBS is typically a benign condition that’s part of your IBS.
+If you regularly pass mucus in stool with IBS attacks, there’s usually no need to worry.

 The mucus in stool with IBS is usually clear white or yellow.
-It is not associated with blood or pus.
+It’s not associated with blood or pus.

-Consult your doctor in you experience one of the red flags:
+You should consult your doctor if you experience any of the following red flags:

 - Passage of pus (unclear mucus) with severe tenesmus.